huggingface/blog/unsung-heroes.md

 ## ZeroGPU

-### Introduction

 One of the challenges with modern models is they typically require GPUs or other heavy hardware to run.
-These can be bulky with year long commits and very expensive.
-Spaces makes it easy to use the hardware you desire at a low cost, but it’s not usually spun up and down programmatically (though you totally could!).
+These can be bulky with year long commitments and very expensive.
+Spaces makes it easy to use the hardware you desire at a low cost, but it’s not automatically spun up and down (though you could programmatically do it!) could!).
 [ZeroGPU](https://huggingface.co/zero-gpu-explorers) is a new kind of hardware for Spaces.
 There is a quota for free users and a bigger one for [PRO users](https://huggingface.co/pricing\#pro).